Mulc1b3R/world-bank-document-maker/README.md

 -----------------------------------------------------------------------------

 * Place json files from metadata2 folder in metadata folder (github truncates folders to a maximum of 1000 files)
-* The metadata files should coreespond to the indicators listed in 'info/wb-indicators-list-main.list' (1488 files)
+* The metadata files should correspond to the indicators listed in 'info/wb-indicators-list-main.list' (1488 files)

 ```
 python doc-api.py